qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 s3 = boto3.client('s3')

 # Define the S3 bucket that we will load from
-bucket = 'titanic-dataset-test'  # replace with your S3 bucket name
+bucket_name = 'myawesometeam-titanic'  # replace with your S3 bucket name

 # Define train/test filenames
 train_filename = 'titanic_train.csv'